Aira, a brownie servant girl, learns that her father is in danger.

-Aira’s heart leapt.
+Aira’s heart leapt at the way that Gretchen held eye contact as if she tried to communicate something beyond what she had said.
 Clumps of woundwort grew near the portal to the faerie market.
 Did Gretchen mean to use collecting the herb as an excuse for them to go there and search for Airen?

-‘Then the least we can do is take him some glamour to give him the protection of invisibility if a human does chance to see him.
-We’ll take some ourselves so they shan’t spot us.’
-Aira motioned Gretchen to give her the valuable vial of glamour.
+‘The least we can do is take him some glamour to give him the protection of invisibility if a human does appear.
+We’ll take some ourselves, so they shan’t spot us,’ Aira said.

 Gretchen hugged her.
 ‘I’m proud of you, lass.
 Now go quick before the humans stir.
-Your father should be returning by now, whether Midhir held the market or no.’
+Your father should be returning now, whether Midhir held the market or no.’

 Finding the entrance to the sídhe kingdom deserted, Aira lingered.
 She collected some regal maroon flower spikes of woundwort and stowed them in the basket that she had taken to give herself the excuse of heading out to pick herbs if Maggie or another of the brownies spotted her.
-The pungent aroma of the snapped stems of the woundwort filled the air.
+The pungent odour of the snapped stems of the woundwort filled the air.
 Their soft, bristly leaves brushed Aira’s arms, for her sleeves were still rolled up from doing her chores.